 Matthew Futterman is deputy sports editor at the New York Times.
 It must be a grueling job.
-I remember working at the Times Union and seeing our sports reporters and editors shuffling into the office in the early evening and staying until well past midnight.
+I remember my time at the Times Union newspaper, seeing sports reporters and editors shuffling into the office in the early evening and grinding out pages well past midnight.
 Since college and professional sports play their games on weekends, that's when sports editors are bound to their desks.
 How does Futterman finds the energy to write books on the side?

-During Matthew's talk at the book festival, he shared stories of his lifelong love of running and his new book, Running to the Edge, an informative history of America's long-distance running told through the life's work of Bob Larsen, one of America's greatest running coaches.
+During his talk at the book festival, he shared stories of his lifelong love of running and his new book, Running to the Edge, an informative history of America's long-distance running told through the life's work of Bob Larsen, one of America's greatest running coaches.
 By looking at Larsen's history from unheralded high school coach to celebrated guru, Running to the Edge explains how a select few athletes persevere through grueling training sessions in order to compete at the highest level.

-I listened and heard a more transcendent message: What if I apply that lesson to work.
+I listened and heard a more transcendent message: What if I apply that lesson to my work?
 Or practicing guitar.
 Or being a good dad.
 “When you think you are working hard, work harder.
 Try to keep working harder for longer than you think you can, bringing your body and your mind closer to the edge, that moment when the ritual becomes the revelation.”

-Runners, slackers and everyone in between, we can all take to heart the advice of Bob Larsen: “Making every mile and every minute count as much as it can … Because if you do that up high [at altitude], where it is hardest, then, when you come off the mountain, you feel the power and you begin to imagine doing everything that once felt like a dream.”
+Runners, couch potatoes, and everyone in between, we can all learn from Coach Larsen: “[Make] every mile and every minute count as much as it can … Because if you do that up high [at altitude], where it is hardest, then, when you come off the mountain, you feel the power and you begin to imagine doing everything that once felt like a dream.”